brson/cargo-crusader/README.md

 # How?

-When you run `cargo-crusader' from the source directory of your published crate, Crusader asks crates.io for all of its reverse dependencies - *published crates that DEPEND ON YOU*.
+When you run `cargo-crusader` from the source directory of your published crate, Crusader asks crates.io for all of its reverse dependencies - *published crates that DEPEND ON YOU*.
 It then downloads each of them, and builds them: first against your crate as